-A comprehensive and integrated review of modern biochemistry with emphasis on proteins, enzymes, nucleic acids, carbohydrates, lipids, regulation and control of enzymes and metabolism, bioenergetics, vitamins, nucleotide metabolism, protein synthesis, and cellular sensing mechanisms.
+A comprehensive and integrated review of modern biochemistry with emphasis on proteins, enzymes, nucleic acids, carbohydrates, lipids, regulation and control of enzymes and metabolism, bioenergetics, nucleotide metabolism, protein synthesis, and cellular sensing mechanisms.
+There are a total of 32 in-class lectures.